 My role is very versatile and complex, and it helps other people to develop their practice in various ways.
 The preceptorship programme equips the newly qualified with confidence and competence.
 I design bespoke training packages to meet staff developmental needs, and I work with individual colleagues to address performance issues.
 I contribute to service design and remodelling.
 I also write quality documents to support best practice and reduce variation, training and development of students and staff, clinical supervision and assessment.
 I provide constructive feedback, conduct clinical audits, coordinate research activities and promote evidence-based practice.

 What do you enjoy about your role?

 I enjoy all aspects of my role, particularly when I see a turnaround for children with delayed development following an intervention.
-Equally, I enjoy seeing the light-bulb moment for “failing students”.
+Equally, I enjoy seeing the lightbulb moment for 'failing students'.
 Human beings are unique and we all have preferred modes of learning.
-The ability to appropriate different teaching styles to meet individual learners’ need is fulfilling and rewarding.
+The ability to appropriate different teaching styles to meet individual learners’ needs is fulfilling and rewarding.

 What are your passions?

-I believe everyone has the potential to contribute to our ecosystem, therefore, I am passionate about child development, staff development and practice development.
-I am passionate about excellence in service provision, hence, I take time to write standard operating procedures, clinical standards of care and competency documents.
+I believe everyone has the potential to contribute to our ecosystem, therefore, I'm passionate about child development, staff development and practice development.
+I'm passionate about excellence in service provision so I take the time to write standard operating procedures, clinical standards of care and competency documents.

 Thank you to the children and young people who have so brilliantly illustrated our blog pages.